16rkong/codestuff/README.md

-fungus amongus hihi this is my mobile desktop
+-fungus amongus hihi this is my mobile desktop-